 ferry for the overnight cruise to Riga.
 Enjoy the fabulous views as

 Days 7-8 - Discovering Riga

-The ferry docks in Riga shortly after breakfast and we transfer
+The ferry docks in Riga shortly after breakfast and we continue

-to our hotel, the Radisson Blu Daugava Hotel.
-Day
+After the tour, we check into the Radisson Blu Daugava Hotel.

 Day 7 - Breakfast, Dinner

 Today we travel by coach along the Gulf of Riga to the Estonian